-Completed Chalk & Wire Assessments: Due week 14 of the semester
+Completed Anthology (Chalk & Wire) Assessments: Due week 14 of the semester

-Students, on-campus instructors, and on-site supervisors will complete the Chalk & Wire Assessment.
+Students, on-campus instructors, and on-site supervisors will complete the Anthology (Chalk & Wire) Assessment.
 An email invitation to complete the Chalk and Wire assessment will be sent to students, on-campus instructors, and on-site supervisors during week 12 of the semester.
-The site supervisor prints out their student's evaluation, submits it to the student, and the campus supervisor.
 The on-campus supervisor will verify that the site supervisor has completed the student's evaluation prior to submitting grades.

-Timesheets: Due last day of classes
+Timesheets/Journals: Due last day of classes